 A student who experiences or witnesses sexual harassment is encouraged to bring the complaint to the attention of the instructor.
 If the instructor is allegedly involved in the harassment, the complaint should be taken to the Nurse Administrator.
 The complaint should be made in writing, detailing the specifics of the charge.
 The instructor or, if applicable, the Nurse Administrator will investigate the report and determine a resolution of the case, including any necessary and appropriate disciplinary action.
 If the reporting student is dissatisfied with the decision of the instructor, the matter may be appealed to the Nurse Administrator.
 If the reporting student is dissatisfied with the decision of the Nurse Administrator, the matter may be appealed in writing to the Director of the Capital Area Career Center.
-If the reporting student is dissatisfied with the decision of the decision of this policy by an employee of the nursing program, the Nurse Administrator, or an employee of the center, the Director and/or the Executive Council will take appropriate action including, but not limited to, warning, transfer, suspension, dismissal, termination, and/or such other disciplinary action as may be warranted.
+If the reporting student is dissatisfied with the decision of the CACC Director, the matter may be appealed in writing to the CACC Executive Council.
+When there is evidence of a violation of this policy by an employee of the nursing program, the Nurse Administrator, or an employee of the center, the Director and/or the Executive Council will take appropriate action including, but not limited to, warning, transfer, suspension, dismissal, termination, and/or such other disciplinary action as may be warranted.